iluvn01/VFMTok/README.md

 ```

 ## License
-The majority of this project is licensed under MIT License.
+The majority of this project is licensed under Apacha 2.0 License.
 Portions of the project are available under separate license of referred projects, detailed in corresponding files.

 ## Acknowledgement

-Our codebase builds upon several excellent open-source projects, including [LlamaGen](https://github.com/FoundationVision/LlamaGen) and [Paintmind](https://github.com/Qiyuan-Ge/PaintMind).
+Our codebase builds upon several excellent open-source projects, including [LlamaGen](https://github.com/FoundationVision/LlamaGen), [Deformable DETR](https://github.com/fundamentalvision/Deformable-DETR), [Hita](https://github.com/CVMI-Lab/Hita) and [Paintmind](https://github.com/Qiyuan-Ge/PaintMind).
 We are grateful to the communities behind them.

 ## Contact
 This codebase has been cleaned up but has not undergone extensive testing.
 If you encounter any issues or have questions, please open a GitHub issue.
 We appreciate your feedback!